Heading to Scotland? Kris shares the best things to do in Edinburgh to complete your perfect 2 days in Edinburgh, Scotland’s capital.

-Arriving into the Edinburgh train station at Waverley you are immediately struck by a wonderment of Edinburgh.
+Arriving at the Edinburgh train station at Waverley you are immediately struck by the wonderment of Edinburgh.
 It is a thriving city, its streets are abuzz, there are tourists everywhere and you literally see kilt-wearing bagpipers on street corners in the arctic wind.
 I kid you not.
 It doesn’t take long before you really take Edinburgh in your stride and make her your own city.

 If you decide that living in Edinburgh for a time is your thing, then please make sure you are here for August’s Edinburgh festival.
 If you are visiting, then forget it.
 The accommodation prices soar uncontrollably and Airbnbs are harder and harder to come by, and all the hostels are booked out a year in advance.
 If however you are like me and lived in Edinburgh and August conveniently rolled by, you would be a very happy camper indeed!

 The whole month is celebrated with shows, comedians, street performers, the aforementioned Military Tattoo, concerts, fireworks oh, you name it.
 Edinburgh puts on a show like no other.
-Hawkers stand around Princes Street and the train station getting rid of half price and even free tickets to lesser known acts, which often turn out to be world class.
-Old town around the castle entrance comes alive with amazing street performers that take your breath away.
+Hawkers stand around Princes Street and the train station getting rid of half price and even free tickets to lesser-known acts, which often turn out to be world-class.
+The old town around the castle entrance comes alive with amazing street performers that take your breath away.
 The Edinburgh Festival is not to be missed!